TABLE OF CONTENTS

 Introduction

-In December 2017, the Equality and Human Rights Commission asked for evidence from individuals who had experienced sexual harassment at work.
-They received 750 responses to an online survey.
+The Equality and Human Rights Commission asked for evidence from individuals who had experienced sexual harassment at work and received 750 responses to an online survey.

 Three-quarters of people who responded had experienced sexual harassment at work; the rest had witnessed harassment or supported others.